puppetlabs/puppet-docs/source/puppetdb/0.9/maintain_and_tune.markdown

 The good news is that memory starvation is actually not very destructive.
 It will cause `OutOfMemoryError` exceptions to appear in [the log](#view-the-log), but you can restart PuppetDB with a [larger memory allocation][configure_heap] and it'll pick up where it left off --- any requests successfully queued up in PuppetDB *will* get processed.

+## Tune the Number of Threads

+When viewing [the performance console](#monitor-the-performance-console), note the MQ depth.
+If it is rising and you have CPU cores to spare, [increasing the number of threads](./configure.html#command-processing) may help churn through the backlog faster.

+If you are saturating your CPU, we recommend [lowering the number of threads](./configure.html#command-processing).
+This prevents other PuppetDB subsystems (such as the web server, or the MQ itself) from being starved of resources, and can actually _increase_ throughput.